josephmisiti/josephmisiti.github.io/_posts/2015-02-17-help-commands-for-doing-machine-learning-in-python.markdown

 ### Converting A Pandas Data Frame To Numpy Matrix For Scikit-Learn

-Scikit-learn does not current accept Panda's Dataframes, but that is OK, because you can convert a dataframe into a numpy matrix easily enough with the following command:
+Scikit-learn does not currently accept Panda's Dataframes, but that is OK, because you can convert a dataframe into a numpy matrix easily enough with the following command:

 ```